Interview with Big Ocean

 “These interactions allowed us to connect with fans who understood our environment and shared our experiences,” Big Ocean tells Men Korea.

-“Our goal is to bridge the gap between disabled and non-disabled people, breaking down stereotypes and prejudices,” Hyunjin states.
+“Our goal is to bridge the gap between disabled and non-disabled people, breaking down stereotypes and prejudices,” PJ states.

 THE FUTURE